katger4/uwmediaspace/README.md

 	d. use fuzzy matching to reconcile potentially mismatched pairs

-	e. and save that data to a csv for quality control
+	e. then search LoC records directly for names lacking a match

-3. run **search_lc.py** on the file of mismatched names and names that were not found in VIAF to search LC directly (can provide more matches)
+	f. and save all that data to a csv for quality control

-4. run **add_lcnaf.py.py** on the quality controlled list of names/LCNAF terms to update stored agent records with the LCNAF terms found
+3. run **add_lcnaf.py.py** on the quality controlled list of names/LCNAF terms to update stored agent records with the LCNAF terms found

-5. run **aspace_update.py** to update records on ASpace
+4. run **aspace_update.py** to update records on ASpace

 ## Post-processing ASpace export/Archives West converted EAD documents